joshpattersonthefuture/CMSI387/Operating Systems Project/PreliminaryDesign.md

 # timedatectl set-time 3:58:30 pm
 ```

-Also, for the current set-time module, the format for setting the date only does not include hyphen nor apostrophes.
+Also, for the current set-time module, the format for only setting the date  does not include hyphen nor apostrophes.
 While setting the time and date, hyphens and apostrophes are then added:
 ```
 # timedatectl set-time 20151120
 ```
 ```
-#timedatectl set-time '2015-11-20 16:14:50'
+# timedatectl set-time '2015-11-20 16:14:50'
 ```
 We will modify this in several ways:
--to allow the input format
+-to allow the input format:
 ```
 # timedatectl set-time 1 JAN 2019 1:00:00 pm
 ```
--to elimate the need of apostrophes and always include hyphens in number-formatted dates
+-to elimate the need of apostrophes and always include hyphens in number-formatted dates:
 ```
 # timedatectl set-time 2019-1-1 1:00:00 pm
 ```